noop-dev/VICE_emu/testprogs/general/ane-lax/README.txt

 Dumped on Machine (unseen):
 (five successive dumps directly after power up)
-Unseen: "first one was cold, box was on, timestamps should be correct" (00:30, 00:38, 00:42, 00:48, 00:48)
+Unseen: "first one was cold, box was kept on, timestamps should be correct" (00:30, 00:38, 00:42, 00:48, 00:48)

 C64C PAL